lopez-evanedwin88/TaskR/README.md

 # OR using Yarn
 yarn ios

+#In case localhost:8080 is already in use
+npx react-native start --port=8082
 ```

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.